-- MA-OEP is not available for those enrolled in Medicare Savings Accounts, Cost Plans, or PACE Plans.
+- MA-OEP is not available for those enrolled in Medicare Savings Accounts (MSAs), Cost Plans, or PACE Plans.

 Medicare Special Enrollment Periods (SEPs)

-The changes you can make during the Special Enrollment Period depend on the situation and can include:
+The changes you can make during the SEP depend on the situation and can include:

 - Switching from Original Medicare to a Medicare Advantage Plan